ParticulaCode/GoDicePythonAPI/README.md

 async def main():
     mac = "00:00:00:00:00:00"
     client = bleak.BleakClient(mac, timeout=15)

+    # Python context manager (async with) is used for convenient connection handling
+    # Device stays connected during `async with` block execution and auto-disconnected on block finish
+    # Otherwise, dice.connect/dice.disconnect can be used instead
     async with godice.create(client, godice.DiceShell.D6) as dice:
 		print("Connected")
         blue_rgb = (0, 0, 255)